english-blog/english-blog.github.io/_posts/2013-12-06-becoming-a-writer-challenge.md

 **Why now?**

-I recently became the member of the facebook group [Live Your Legend - Creators Guild](https://www.facebook.com/groups/LYLcreatorsguild/), created by Scott Dinsmore.
+I recently became the member of the facebook group "Live Your Legend - Creators Guild", created by Scott Dinsmore.
 I was inspired by so many people starting to write.
 Along with that, few of my facebook friends and one of my real-life friend "Sruthi Pandarinathan" are writing books (novels, stories, poems etc) now.
 All of them are first time authors.
 They are going to struggle and travel the same path that I am going to travel.
 Why not travel together?.
 I hope to get a lot of support and feedback from everyone and I may be able to provide same to others.

 **Any of you want to join me in this life time challenge?**